MattHo/iOSTipCalculator/README.md

 This is an iOS demo application to calculate tips.

-Time spent: 1 hour in toal.
+Time spent: 4 hour in toal.

 Completed user stories:
    * [x] Required: Calculate tips
+   * [x] Required: Create settings page
+   * [x] Required: Load and Save settings

 Walkthrough of all user stories: